 My name is Özlem (pronounced Ers_lem)

 Growing up as the eldest daughter of immigrants, I navigated the complexities of living between two worlds, which gave me valuable lived experience but also presented unique challenges, including chronic burnout from identity complexity and a lack of belonging.
 After spending over 15 years working in Accounting, Finance, and Business Transformation Projects, I became increasingly interested in wellbeing and sought solutions for my burnout.
 However, I struggled to find resources that addressed the needs of multicultural women like myself.
-This experience motivated me to pursue a Master's degree in Applied Positive Psychology at the University of Melbourne's Centre for Wellbeing Science, where I gained knowledge and skills to help address the pursuit of wellbeing.
+This experience motivated me to pursue a Master's degree in Applied Positive Psychology (MAPP) at the University of Melbourne's Centre for Wellbeing Science, where I gained knowledge and skills to help address the pursuit of wellbeing.

-My vision, values, and approach are holistic and systemic, addressing internal factors such as the body-mind-spirit connection and sense of self and belonging, as well as external factors such as organizational policies and social systems to ensure multicultural women can flourish.
+My vision, values, and approach are holistic and systemic, addressing internal factors such as the body-mind-spirit connection and sense of self and belonging, as well as external factors such as organisational policies and social systems to ensure multicultural women can flourish.

 My mission is to amplify multicultural women's voices, address their unique needs and create relevant resources for their wellbeing.

 Thank you for your interest in my work.
 Helping multicultural women flourish and giving back to the communities I have come from is the privilege and honour of my lifetime.

 My approach to wellbeing is rooted in the inside-out perspective, which emphasizes the importance of nurturing one's inner world to make empowered choices and show up as one's authentic self.

 Through my work, I support multicultural women in cultivating a sense of flourishing because it's difficult to achieve meaningful goals and succeed when languishing, feeling empty or disconnected from oneself or trying to fit into an inauthentic mould.